Davis Street's Holiday Basket Distribution Brings Joy To Low-Income Families And Seniors In Alameda County

 Rain or shine, the holiday basket distribution goes on!

-Davis Street will distribute Holiday Baskets to 1,000+ families and seniors on Dec 23, offering meals and gifts.
-Volunteers needed from 10am-5pm.
+Davis Street Community Center will distribute Holiday Baskets to 1,200+ families, seniors, and adults with disabilities on Dec 23.
+Volunteers welcome!

-SAN LEANDRO, CA, UNITED STATES, December 20, 2024 /EINPresswire / -- Davis Street Community Center will distribute Holiday Baskets to 1,000+ low-income households Monday, December 23!
-This year, Davis Street's Holiday Basket Program will provide more than 800 families and 440 senior households with holiday memories that will last a lifetime.
+SAN LEANDRO, CA, UNITED STATES, December 22, 2024 /EINPresswire / -- Davis Street Community Center is prepared to distribute its Holiday Baskets to low-income families, seniors, and adults living with disabilities.
+This year, Davis Street's Holiday Basket Program will provide more than 800 families and 440 senior households with a holiday memory that will last a lifetime.

-Each family will receive a fresh turkey, fresh produce, new age-appropriate toys, and all the fixings for a complete holiday meal, ensuring that families can come together and celebrate with everything they need.
-Seniors will receive a fresh chicken or ham, fresh produce, and all the trimmings for a festive meal.
+Each holiday basket for families includes a fresh turkey, fresh produce, new age-appropriate toys, and all the fixings for a complete holiday meal, ensuring that families can come together and celebrate with everything they need.
+Seniors will receive a fresh chicken or ham, fresh produce, and all the trimmings for a festive meal, providing them with a sense of community and care this season.
 Community members are invited to volunteer on distribution day, December 23, from 10am-5pm at 3081 Teagarden Street, San Leandro.

 Davis Street is committed to supporting families, seniors, and adults with disabilities, and we are proud to be able to bring joy and warmth to the lives of so many far beyond the holiday season.